divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 First on local machine clone the Github repository:  https://github.com/marioceron/data_challenge_2022.git

-Note: If need more files or heavier files like dataset can use this command:

-#Copy files from local:

-`scp -i /path/my-key.pem /path/to/file ec2-user@ec2-xx-xx-xx-xx.compute-1.amazonaws.com:~/path/to/location`

 On the terminal and run these commands:

 `pip freeze > requirements.txt`